 That day was to become a defining moment of my life and ministry.
-Brother Bill from the United States, with a gentle Christ-like spirit, was systematic in his teaching.
+Pastor William Lau, an American-Chinese, with a gentle Christ-like spirit, was systematic in his teaching.
 In his Elijah Challenge teaching, there were no strange doctrines or scary testimonies of being caught to heaven.
 This founder of the Elijah Challenge was not there to impress us with his theology but simply allowing the scriptural verses to speak for themselves.

 Verse upon verse, precept upon precept, line upon line, my eyes were opened.
 Suddenly everything made sense.
 Why didn’t they teach me this in the bible seminary?
 Even after earning a Master in Divinity, this truth in the Bible had completely eluded me.

 Why was I not told that there is a difference between the gift of healing and the authority to heal?
 Why didn’t the professors teach us how to use the kingly authority to do spiritual warfare and heal the sick in the context of preaching the Gospel?

 The most fascinating part was when Pastor Lau said that he would demonstrate this God-given power and authority by healing some of the participants in the name of Jesus.
 He did exactly that.
 A few participants were healed of the back pain, leg pain and other infirmities.

 Then he invited some of us to try.
 I remember feeling the pain in my own back and facing an Indian pastor who claimed to have three numb toes.
 With a fellow participant, I laid my hand on the toes and commanded the feeling to return in the name of Jesus.
 To my great surprise, the pastor claimed that feeling had returned to his toes and he quickly testified to the other participants.
 That was my first experience in having immediate healing result after ministering.